TOC Home back

 There are four lines of text in a single paragraph, at the top of the page.

 There is a large circular text on the outside of the drawing and a small circular text around the T-O map.
-The small qudrant of the T-O map are filled with a single word each, and the larger one with three lines.
-There are 8 lines of writing along the spirals.
+The two small qudrants of the T-O map are filled with a single word each (label), and the larger one with three lines ('floating' paragraph text).
+There are 8 lines of writing along the spirals, which have been classified as radial writing.

 Currier language: -